-Upon completion and release of the 2012 Data Gap Analysis Report, the Corps of Engineers assisted the Niagara County Department of Health with the performance of a well survey for the area surrounding the site.
+Upon completion and release of the 2012 Data Gap Analysis Report, the Corps of Engineers assisted the Niagara County Health Department with the performance of a well survey for the area surrounding the site.
 Corps investigations of groundwater do not indicate uranium contamination in groundwater is flowing toward residential areas.